(Full time) 2019 start

 BTEC

-D,D alongside an A at A-level in one of our List A accepted A-level subjects document.
+D,D alongside an A in A-level Spanish.

 Cambridge Pre-U

-D3, D3, D3.
+D3, D3, D3 including Spanish.

 International Baccalaureate